samodom/TestableUIKit/UIResponderCalls.md

-### Capturing calls to `UITextField` methods
+### Capturing calls to `UIResponder` methods

 Each of the methods below have spy method equivalents that capture the calls to the method and any parameters, if available.
-The properties listed below the method names list the new properties of `UITextField` that you can use to validate method calls.
+The properties listed below the method names list the new properties of `UIResponder` that you can use to validate method calls.

 `becomeFirstResponder`
  - `var becomeFirstResponderCalled: Bool`